Vision#

 id#

-id returns the identification number of the detected AprilTag as an integer.
+id returns the identification number of the detected AprilTag ID as an integer.

 The AI Vision object property stack block with its parameter set to tagID.#